Spider-Man: Into the Spider-Verse: Theatrical

 Spider-Man: Into the Spider-Verse was released by Sony Pictures Releasing under its Columbia Pictures label on December 14, 2018.
 In April 2015, Sony had made its first official announcement that an animated Spider-Man film was in development, with a release date scheduled for July 20, 2018.
 It is the first animated Spider-Man feature film, and is independent of the timelines of other Spider-Man universe films.
 At the end of 2015, the release date was changed to December 21, 2018, and was moved up by one week two years later.
 Sony premiered the film at the Regency Village Theater in Los Angeles on December 1, 2018, and included tributes to Stan Lee and Steve Ditko.
+The film is dedicated to the memories of the creators of Spider-Man, Stan Lee and Steve Ditko, who both died in 2018.

 Home media

 Spider-Man: Into the Spider-Verse was released on digital download by Sony Pictures Home Entertainment on February 26, 2019, with Blu-ray, Ultra HD Blu-ray, and DVD releases following on March 19.
 All releases were accompanied by a short film featuring Spider-Ham entitled Caught in a Ham.
 An extended cut called the Alt-Universe Cut, featuring 30 minutes of unreleased footage, including some scenes with Miles' roommate, Ganke, and a deleted cameo with Tom Cruise and James Cameron, was also featured on its home video release.
 Spider-Man: Into the Spider-Verse was also released in Blu-ray 3D format in several regions, outside of the United States and United Kingdom, on April 10, 2019.

 In the United Kingdom, it was aired on Sky Cinema Premiere in 2019.
 It drew 1.1 million viewers, making it the year's eighth most-watched film on pay TV channels.

 In April 2021, Sony signed a deal with Disney giving them access to their legacy content, including Spider-Man: Into the Spider-Verse and its sequels, to stream on Disney+ and Hulu and appear on Disney's linear television networks.
 Disney's access to Sony's titles would come following their availability on Netflix.
 Into the Spider-Verse had previously been available on Starz and FX.
-The film became available on Disney+ in the United Kingdom, Australia and Japan on June 17, 2022 and on September 9, 2022 in Ireland, Latin America and Europe.
+The film became available on Disney+ in the United Kingdom, Australia and Japan on June 17, 2022, and on September 9, 2022 in Latin America and Europe.